jepegit/cellpy/README.rst

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.
-If you want to contribute, please have a look at these guidelines :ref:`Contributing`.
+If you want to contribute, please have a look at contributing guidelines.